The report of its sale for £26 million reminds me

 Its ruling elite are not responsible to anybody and do as they wish.

 Complaints from citizens are treated with contempt.
-They promote
+They push

 A national ethos of worship and obedience, imposed on all media